NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Child Of Notoriety.md

 Choose two ability boosts.
 One must be to **Constitution** or **Charisma**, and one is a free ability boost.

 Choose whether you've navigated your past through kindness or notoriety thus far.
-For the former, you're trained in the Diplomacy skill and the Genealogy Lore skill, and you gain the [[Feats/Group Impression|Group Impression]] skill feat.
-For the latter, you're trained in the Intimidation skill and the Underworld Lore skill, and you gain the [[Feats/Intimidating Glare|Intimidating Glare]] skill feat.
+For the former, you're trained in the Diplomacy skill and the Genealogy Lore skill, and you gain the [[Group Impression|Group Impression]] skill feat.
+For the latter, you're trained in the Intimidation skill and the Underworld Lore skill, and you gain the [[Intimidating Glare|Intimidating Glare]] skill feat.

 **Connection:** Valahask, an iruxi mystic